sanchda/sanchda.github.io/_posts/2025-04-06-appending_a_bit_in_pieces.md

 An extremely simplified and borderline (or possibly _actually_) incorrect summary for *access* operations:
 1. CPU translates the process-level virtual memory to a physical address using TLB (... or walks page table)
-2. CPU checks L1-L3 in order, if it fails it gets pulled from RAM (this is guaranteed, since the page access would hit an error if no page fault had occurred)
+2. CPU checks L1-L3 in order, if it fails its cache line gets pulled from RAM (this is guaranteed, since the page access would hit an error if no page fault had occurred)
-3. Cache controller ensures coherence between cores by copying pages around if needed
+3. Cache controller ensures coherence between cores by copying cache lines around if needed

+I'm using the term "cache line" here without any introduction.
+It's the quantum of data access between/within CPU caches and main memory.
+As you might guess, these are aligned to physical addresses (64 bytes for x86_64).

-And for modifications:
+Anyway, for modifications:
 1. Again with the TLB
 2. Again with the hierarchy check
 3. Before mutation, check with the other cores
-4. S (shared) pages become invalidated and other cores drop their copies
+4. S (shared) cache lines become invalidated and other cores drop their copies
-5. Page transitions to M (modified)
+5. Cache line transitions to M (modified)
-6. Page transitions to L1, marked dirty
+6. Cache line transitions to L1, marked dirty
 7. Depending on a number of dynamic factors, the write-back eventually happens

-For the purpose of this discussion, the essential thing to keep in mind is that the CPU tries to juggle the page between the different cores and different layers of cache, shuffling (close to) the minimum number of copies around.
+For the purpose of this discussion, the essential thing to keep in mind is that the CPU tries to juggle the cache lines between the different cores and different layers of cache, shuffling (close to) the minimum number of copies around.
 This is important, and it's actually the crux of why many lock-free data structures end up being more expensive than their fully-locked brethren.

-It's not hard to imagine a world where your beautiful lock-free structure is spread out over a large number of pages, necessitating endless and pointless CAS after CAS after CAS.
+It's not hard to imagine a world where your beautiful lock-free structure is spread out over memory, which necessitates endless and pointless CAS after CAS after CAS.

-To put it another way, a file-backed mapping is virtually indistinguishable from a heap mapping when it comes to cross-task communication.
+To put it another way, a file-backed mapping is virtually (ha!) indistinguishable from a heap mapping when it comes to cross-task communication.
 And that's the insight we need to start us off.

 # Write Between the Lines